jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     ```

 7.  **Use`create-react-app` to stand up a new React application and import needed assets**<br/>
-    We have two ways of creating a create-react-app application.

     We create the default create-react-application by typing in our terminal

     ```js